EdVink/Controllebox-Collins-618M3/README.md

 *-Read the encoders and represent the selected Frequency via the Oled's.
 Pushbuttons select 25KHz or 1MHz increments

-*-Translate the selected frequency to "2 out of 5 code" that the 618 M3 can work with, is sent to a serie of outputs of the MEGA (output 34 to 49).
+*-Translate the selected frequency to "2 out of 5 code" that the 618 M3 can work with, sent to a series of outputs of the MEGA (output 34 to 49).

 *-A transferswitch to select one of the two  frequency selectors.